tessel/t2-start/modules/accelerometer.md

 Watch x, y, and z values appear in your terminal!
 Move the Tessel module around to see acceleration along different axes.

-**Bonus:** Change the code to make the accelerometer output information once per second (every 1000ms).
+**Bonus:** Instead of just printing data, can you make the accelerometer tell you something useful?
+Make the Tessel log whether it's right side up or upside down.

 To see what else you can do with the accelerometer module, see the module docs [here](https://github.com/tessel/accel-mma84).